pickplugins/team/README.md

 **Popup slider**
 You can linked to team title, thumbnail or read more link to custom popup slider, you can also choose custom layout for popup html and apply your own CSS and style to customize.

-**Custom link**
-You can link to team members title, thumbnail and read more to custom URL.